The Stardust Thief: Plot

 Loulie learns that all relics contain the souls of jinn.
 She fights with Qadir about the morality of selling relics as though they are simply tools.
 Mazen realizes that his shadow has become a relic of the deceased shadow jinn.

 North of Dhyme, the group is pursued by ghouls and a jinn hunter named Imad.
 Loulie recognizes Imad as the man who murdered her parents.
 Imad was hunting an ifrit on Omar's orders when he slaughtered Loulie's tribe.
 Qadir is apparently killed; the others are captured.
 Mazen's disguise is revealed.
 Loulie kills Imad with Qadir's dagger.
 Aisha's throat is cut; she allows the Queen of Dunes to possess her in order to survive.
 Qadir returns, revealing that he is the ifrit that Imad was hunting.

 In the capital city of Madinne, Omar murders the sultan while disguised as Mazen.
 Ahmed is killed in this coup.
 Aisha betrays her companions and joins Omar in his hunt for the lamp.

 Loulie, Qadir, and Mazen journey into the Sandsea.
 They find an underground palace, where they are confronted by Omar and Aisha.
 Aisha learns that Omar's mother was one of the ifrit.
 Omar's earring is her relic; it allows him to cast illusions.
 Aisha and the Queen of Dunes double-cross Omar.
 Mazen finds the lamp and releases Rijah, the imprisoned ifrit.
 Omar's Forty Thieves arrive and a battle ensues.
 Loulie rips out Omar's earring, removing many of his powers.
 Loulie and Mazen escape to the jinn world with Rijah, promising to find a way to help Qadir and Aisha in the future.

-Major themes
+Themes

-According to Safia H. Senhaji of Strange Horizons, the idea of storytelling is a major theme of the novel.
-The main action of the novel is interrupted by interludes, or "stories within the story".
+According to Safia H. Senhaji of Strange Horizons, the idea of storytelling is central to the novel.
+The main action of the novel is interrupted by interludes in the form of stories imbedded within the main narrative.
 Abdullah changed numerous aspects of her source material, leading to an exploration of "how people interpret stories, rightly or wrongly, and how truths can be twisted".